 The Hawaii Department of Commerce and Consumer Affairs - Professional and Vocational Licensing considers granting licensure to out-of-state social workers on a case-by-case basis.
 Candidates looking to transfer licensure from out of state to Hawaii may submit an application for consideration, provided their current license is comparable and they can demonstrate a passing score on the appropriate ASWB exam.

 Social workers in the Aloha State must renew their Hawaii social work licensure every three years, before the June 30th deadline.
 The renewal process requires a minimum of 15 continuing education credits approved by either ASWB or NASW, at least three of which must be in ethics.
 Due to a policy change by the Department of Commerce and Consumer Affairs regarding license renewal in 2016, social workers who received their initial license between July 1, 2013 and June 30, 2016 are exempt from meeting continuing education requirements during this inaugural renewal period.

 Accredited Social Work Programs in Hawaii

 Aspiring LBSWs, LSWs, and LCSWs can pursue a variety of accredited on-campus and online social work programs in Hawaii.
 Accreditation ensures students that their social work degree meets the highest national, regional, or programmatic standards of higher education.
 For social worker in Hawaii, accreditation through CSWE or WASC also ensures a student's path to licensure through the right combination of academic and field requirements.
-Our comprehensive directory below includes the state's top schools and only the best accredited social work degrees in Hawaii.

 What Can You Do With a Social Work Degree?